ofabiosala/csharp-basico/README.md

 #### If ...
 Else If ...
 Else ...

-A declaração de uma estrutura de decisão ``if ... else if ... else ...`` em C# deve seguir a seguinte regra:
+A declaração de uma estrutura de condição ``if ... else if ... else ...`` em C# deve seguir a seguinte regra:

 ```C#
 if (condição a)